 Did you know that face-to-face interactions are 34 times more effective than emails?

 When you’re speaking to someone face-to-face, you can pick up on his body language and various subtle, non-verbal cues, which provide more context to what he is saying.

 There is less chance of misinterpretation because gestures can soften one’s language and tone.

 But now there is no physical interaction at all.
 And it appears that this way of working isn’t going to change anytime soon.

 How, then, can you be more human when connecting with your direct reports?

 Icebreakers are questions or conversations designed to help initiate a discussion or conversation, which could be difficult to start due to factors like unfamiliarity or being exposed to an unexpected situation, like the one we face today.

 They are a great way to break down barriers between team members and create a more open and interactive environment.

 They are also a fantastic tool to drive engagement, create a sense of belongingness in your team, and make remote meetings, one on ones and others, more effective overall.

 Your direct reports will not be accustomed to the isolation and distractions of remote work.
-With the right icebreakers, you can ease into a conversation comfortably, reducing the climate of fear and quelling anxieties about falling sick and being hospitalized.

 Direct reports also become more receptive to what you have to say, especially if you have to communicate difficult decisions.